d3nd3/sof-os-to-ds/sofos_release/README.txt

-SoF1 Designer Script decompiler by dende.
-2019 January.
+SoF1 Designer Script decompiler by dende.( v3 ) 2024.
 Usage instructions.

 This program can convert .os files back into their original scripted format, .ds files.